NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee/3a_change_detection/srer_weather_conditions_2017-2021.PNG" alt="SRER weather conditions 2017-2021"></a>
 </figure>

-With this in mind, let's use the same geometry we used before to look at the mean NDVI over the four years in a small part of the site.
+With this in mind, let's use the same geometry we used before, centered in the middle of the plot, to look at the mean NDVI over the four years in a small part of the site.
 Here's the GEE code for doing this:

 ```javascript
 // calculate NDVI for the geometry